git-moss/ProjectConverter/README.md

 ## Device

-* VST 2 and VST 3 devices with their state
+* VST 2, VST 3 and CLAP devices with their state
 * Enabled (bypass)
 * Loaded (offline)